 This silence feature can temporarily quiet the low battery warning "chirp" for up to 8 hours.
-Press the Test/Silence button on the alarm
+You can silence the low battery warning "chirp" by pressing the Test/Silence button on the alarm cover.

 Once the low battery warning "chirp" silence feature is activated, the unit continues to flash the Green light once a minute for 8 hours.
 After 8 hours, the low battery "chirp" will resume.
 Replace the Alarm as soon as possible; this unit will not operate without battery power